Dym077/Numbers-game/README.md

 #### HTML

-- HTML code was validated using [The W3C Markup Validator - link] (<https://validator.w3.org/nu>) which returned no errors or warnings.
+- HTML code was validated using - [The W3C Markup Validator - link](https://validator.w3.org/nu>) which returned no errors or warnings.

 #### CSS
-  - The CSS was tested with [The W3C CSS Jigsaw Validator - link](https://jigsaw.w3.org/css-validator/) and returned no errors or warnings.
+  - The CSS was tested with - [The W3C CSS Jigsaw Validator - link](https://jigsaw.w3.org/css-validator/) which returned no errors but these warnings:

 #### Javascript

-- JavaScript code was tested with [JS Hint - link](https://jshint.com/) which returned 21 warnings.
+- JavaScript code was tested with - [JS Hint - link](https://jshint.com/) which returned 40 warnings.

 <details>